AnanyaSwarnkar/Book-World/README.md

     accountancy, to parenting and pregnancy, to banking and finance, to even topics on yoga and meditation almost any category you seek you will find with us.

-#Video Glimpse of the Project
+#Video Glimpse of the Project:

 https://user-images.githubusercontent.com/97191169/237004464-4e8c60ee-acec-4b61-a6a6-4cf13da9ae5a.mp4